OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-35.md

 # Ezekiel Chapter 35

 ## Ezekiel 35:1
-The word of the Lord came to me, saying:
+The message from the Lord was given to me:

 ## Ezekiel 35:2
 “Son of man, set your face against Mount Seir and prophesy against it,